 Although the bubonic plague is not near the threat it once was, other diseases and conditions of concern are on the rise.
 The following seven conditions are on the rise and can be expected to have an impact on healthcare in the near future:

-2. Obesity: Obesity continues to be an issue in the U.S. with 78.6 million adults and 12.7 million children affected.
-Obesity rates have increased 17 percent in the past five years.
+- Obesity: Obesity continues to be an issue in the U.S. with 78.6 million adults and 12.7 million children affected.
+Obesity rates have increased by 17 percent in the past five years.

-4. E. coli: Within 10 years, cases of E. coli have increased by 472 percent.
+- E. Coli: Within 10 years, cases of E. coli have increased by 472 percent.
 Many E. coli cases are the result of food contamination.

-7. Whopping Cough: The 10-year increase for whopping cough is nearly 146 percent.
-This may be due in part to parents opting out of whopping cough vaccinations.
+- Whooping Cough: The 10-year increase for whooping cough is nearly 146 percent.
+This may be due in part to parents opting out of whooping cough vaccinations.

 The healthcare industry has identified these previous conditions, preparing to handle further increases with supplies and resources.
 However, a new threat is always possible.
 If something similar to the Ebola virus spread across the country, this would have a drastic impact on patient care and healthcare facilities.